I am a writer and editor based in Berlin.

 Content strategy + SEO consultant

-The articles my team produced at Clue regularly appeared above Wikipedia for Google searches in the U.S., Brazil, and Mexico, for searches like “orgasm” and “menstrual cycle.”
+E.g. The articles my team produced at Clue regularly appeared above Wikipedia for Google searches in the U.S., Brazil, and Mexico, for terms like “orgasm” and “menstrual cycle.“ My work increased organic traffic from 50,000 to 4 million monthly sessions in under 2 years.

 I like aiming big and I like doing it right.